 When it comes to refrigerating these dried fruits, make sure you put them in an airtight container or freezer bag.
 Otherwise, they will dry out quickly.

 How to Tell If Raisins Have Gone Bad

 As usual, start by looking for any typical signs of spoilage, such as mold or any other organic growth.
 An off odor (instead of the usual sweetish-tart aroma) or significant changes in color mean the raisins are spoiled and should be discarded too.

-If the raisins have dried out and hardened, you can still revive them.
+If your raisins have dried out and hardened, you can still revive them.

 If everything about the raisins seems to be perfectly fine, eat one or two and decide what to do with them based on the taste.